 You will get some chaff (a sort of paper like material that comes off the roasted coffee) that will blow away.
 You may even choose to pour the coffee slowly into your cooler allowing the wind to blow the chaff out of the coffee, or you can use a large spoon, wooden or stainless to stir the coffee, aid chaff removal and cooling.

 While the coffee is cooling down, go back to your drum and load your next batch of green beans and repeat the process and get the next roast going.

 After about 90 seconds, the coffee should be cool enough to touch.
-I usually offload the cooler into a bucket so I can go and bag later for sale.
+I usually offload the coffee into a bucket so I can go and bag later for sale.

-So, that's the end of the roast tutorial.
-I am by no means a roast expert, as compared to some of the great people out there.
+So, that’s the end of the roast tutorial.
+I am by no means a roast expert, now with 13 and counting, years under my belt, as compared to some of the great people out there.
 I welcome any comments and corrections.
 This however, should reliably get you good reproduceable, coffee and plenty of customers that are in love with it.